There are many layers of mystery to this syndrome:

-Although Charles Bonnet syndrome (CBS) has been known of for quite some time, the condition continues to be shrouded in mystery.
-Medical and health care practitioners are often not aware of CBS as a clinical entity.
+- A puzzling dimension is that medical and health care practitioners of today are often not aware of the syndrome.
 Meanwhile, the people who are actually living with the condition tend to keep their visual experiences a closely guarded secret.
-So silence and mystery prevails.
+This unfortunate overlap has ensured silence and mystery prevails.

-CBS seems to remain a blind spot for medical practitioners and health care clinicians.
-One study reports that of 16 CBS-affected persons who consulted either their general practitioner (GP) or eye specialist, only one was given the correct diagnosis (Teunisse et al, 1996).
+CBS seems to remain a blind spot for medical practitioners and health care professionals.
+One study reported that of 16 CBS-affected persons who consulted either their general practitioner (GP) or eye specialist, only one was given the correct diagnosis (Teunisse et al, 1996).